xavidop/blog/genkit/_posts/2026-04-16-top-jsts-genai-frameworks-2026.md

 #### Agent Abstractions

-For agents, Genkit provides `defineAgent`, tool calling via `defineTool`, and conversation memory, all integrated with the same tracing and observability infrastructure that flows use.
+For agents, Genkit uses `definePrompt` with tools and a system prompt to define specialized agents, along with tool calling via `defineTool` and conversation memory, all integrated with the same tracing and observability infrastructure that flows use.
 The agent model is deliberate: it gives you control over how much autonomy you hand over to the model.

 ```typescript
 import { genkit, z } from 'genkit';